Welcome to Bermuda!

 Utilities

-These are not included when renting apartments, condos or single family dwellings and are triple or more the rates in most US cities.
-Get an account with the Bermuda Telephone Company (BTC) and local electric and gas suppliers.
+Not included when renting apartments, condos or single family dwellings and may be double or triple the rates in most US cities.
+Get an account with the Bermuda Electric Light Company (BELCO, Bermuda Telephone Company (BTC) and more.
 With air conditioning, electricity alone for a three bedroom house can easily cost US$ 450 a month.
 (One way to save on this if facilities permit is to get a system known as Geo-Exchange from Bermuda Energy Conservation Ltd).
 Home buyers should get it in writing as part of their purchase contract that the electricity wiring is modern, up to code standards and with a reliable electrical map of the wiring available to the homeowner.
 Bermuda homes may be very attractive to look at, but it will be expensive and prolonged if they need extensive rewiring to meet current code standards.
 A contract for such services is recommended.
 Bermuda limestone or concrete block walls have to be ripped open with jack hammers and plaster ceilings also cut into and exposed, with holes all over the place and dust and debris, at many times the cost of new electrical wiring in homes in the USA or Canada or United Kingdom.

 Note the lack of central heating in most Bermuda homes and apartments.
 Some Bermuda winter days and nights can be quite damp and chilly for non Bermudians accustomed to having seasonal central heating.
 Some homes have a fireplace, while others may have a ductless split heat pump system with reverse cycle heat during the winter and air conditioning during the summer.
 If not, electric heaters and separate air conditioning units for winter and summer comfort levels are available commercially.